XorgX304/masamangalternatibo/README.md

 ## Update Log

 <b>v0.12.2</b>
-- Implemented a 10s Timeout handler for the compiler (WaitForExit) to terminateor wait for the compiler incase of unresponsiveness
+- Implemented a 10s Timeout handler for the compiler (WaitForExit) to terminate or wait for the compiler incase of unresponsiveness
 - "File name already used" error shows the complete file path of the used name

 <b>v0.12.1</b>